SEA-TS: Self-Evolving Agent for Autonomous Code Generation of Time Series Forecasting Algorithms: Methodology

 \subsubsection{Cross-Trajectory Knowledge Transfer}

-Global Steerable Reasoning enables \textit{cross-trajectory knowledge transfer}: insights from one search branch inform generation in entirely different branches, allowing ``jumps'' across the tree rather than purely incremental improvements.
-The comparison summary is also fed into the running prompt refinement, persistently encoding strategies in $\mathcal{P}_{\text{run}}$.
+This mechanism enables \textit{cross-trajectory} transfer: lessons from one branch inform generation elsewhere in the tree, not only along a single refinement chain.
+The same summary is also distilled into $\mathcal{P}_{\text{run}}$, so global insights persist for all subsequent iterations.